2xmonth/hCaptcha-Solvers/README.md

 Make sure that the images stick to the general idea of the base image while also being different enough.

 Settings you should mess with:
-Denoising strength (with my limited testing I have found between 0.65-0.70 works the best) Sampling steps (if you want better images)
+Denoising strength (with my limited testing I have found between 0.67-0.73 works the best.
+I like 0.72, but it varies for each image)
+Sampling steps (if you want better images)

 I'll probably do all ^ later, but until then you have to figure out what works